 What you eat may affect the results of this test.

 How do I get ready for this test?

-Ask your doctor whether you should not eat or drink anything but water before this test.
-Also be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Ask your healthcare provider whether you should not eat or drink anything but water before this test.
+Also be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.